vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 - Remove line 10 in requirements.txt `git+https://github.com/vmware/vsphere-automation-sdk-python.git@v7.0.2.0`
 - Comment out line 54 in sddc_import_export.py `import vcenter`

+You must uncomment these lines in order to use the vCenter folder export feature.
+Installing the required library requires you to have git installed on your local system.

 ### 1.3.4.
 Update vmc.ini

 Version 1.1 introduces the gov_cloud_urls flag in vmc.ini.
 The default value is False - change this value to True if you are using GovCloud.